How it works

 Yes.
 Every bag is tagged with a security seal and comes with the $10,000 Bounce Guarantee.
 Every location is required to uphold tight security precautions.
 You may be asked to show ID and you will be required to use a credit card to book through Bounce in advance.
 With hundreds of thousands of bags stored, you can count on Bounce to handle your baggage in Jerusalem.

 Are there storage lockers in Jerusalem?

 Yes.
 There are storage lockers and many other luggage drop off points in Jerusalem.
 Bounce has multiple locations throughout Jerusalem where you can conveniently store your luggage with full security and the $10,000 Bounce Guarantee.

 Where are the best places to stay and eat while in Jerusalem?

 The most popular restaurants to visit are Abu Shukri, Machneyuda, and Hachapuria Mahane Yehuda Market.
 Additionally, the highest ranked hotels within Jerusalem are Dan Jerusalem, Walled Off Hotel - Banksy, and Leonardo Plaza.

 Where are the best parks and nature attractions in Jerusalem?

-Jerusalem offers several scenic parks including Pool of Siloam, The Garden Tomb, and Pyr wwrn.
+Jerusalem offers several scenic parks including Wohl Rose Park, Sakker Garden, and The Garden Tomb.

 Where can I find tourist information and guideposts in Jerusalem?